yash-makadia/Predicting-Perfect-Rating-Scores-for-Airbnb-Listings/README.md

 ## Project Introduction

 Welcome to data mining project focused on predicting perfect rating scores for Airbnb listings.
 This project was completed as a group project for the course BUDT 758T: Data Mining and Predictive Analytics, using R as our primary programming language.
-Our team aimed to leverage advanced data mining techniques in R to analyze a comprehensive dataset and develop a predictive model that accurately predicts whether an Airbnb listing would achieve a perfect rating score or not.
+As a group of passionate graduate students in MSIS of the University of Maryland College Park, we aimed to leverage advanced data mining techniques in R to analyze a comprehensive dataset and develop a predictive model that accurately predicts whether an Airbnb listing would achieve a perfect rating score or not.
 Extensive feature engineering was performed in R to enhance our model's performance.

 ## Project Summary